diskuv/dkml-ghmirror/contributors/doc/SdkProject.rst

    `build type <#build-types>`__.
-By default the profile is ``dev-Debug`` which is the "profile" setting in ``dune-workspace`` so that when you or and IDE runs ``dune ...`` *without* platform-dune-exec Dune will use the Debug settings.
+By default the profile is ``dev-Debug`` which is the "profile" setting in ``dune-workspace`` so that when you or and IDE runs ``dune ...`` *without* platform-dune-exec.sh Dune will use the Debug settings.
 -  It sets the build directory (ex. ``dune --build-dir XXX ...``) to place the Dune build files in:
 -  the standard ``_build`` directory for the ``dev-Debug`` platform.